laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 toggle_card_list_section: false

 ---
-## What happens in couples therapy?
+## Anxious about couples therapy?

-Going to therapy with your partner can be daunting, and people often want to know what to expect during a session of couples therapy.

-I'm not the kind of therapist who likes to dictate what happens during a session ahead of time, as I believe in working with my clients to address the needs that you are bringing to the table.

-However, there are a few things you can count on.
+Going to therapy with your partner(s) can be daunting.
+Sometimes, people have the idea that couples therapy is a last resort -- a death knell of a dying relationship or sign of failure.
+Some might fear that the therapist will inevitably take sides and favor one partner's story over the other.
+Others still dread a judgemental therapist who sticks their nose up at relationships that don't exactly follow the rules of normative romance -- queer, polyamourous, kink, what?

+I'm here to tell you that, although these scenarios are rare, having anxiety about seeking help in your relationship is normal -- but don't let those fears deter you from finding support when you need it!

+## So, what can you actually expect?

+A safe, nonjudgemental space.
+When I work with couples, one of my first (and ongoing) priorities is seeing to the emotional and physical safety of all partners.

+You can expect to learn and practice new skills with your partner.
+In couples therapy it's not uncommon to learn new things about yourself, your partner(s), and new ways of interacting.
+Therapy is also a space to put those newly learned skills to work.

 ### Tell your own story